-Our proposal is based on the planning drawings prepared by the architects, Moxley, dated January 2016, the Client's brief and design discussions with the project team.
-The existing building is to be retained, refurbished and extended with the removal of a single storey at 6th floor level, and reconstruction with an additional storey at 7th floor level to provide new apartments.
+Our proposal is based on the planning drawings prepared by the architects, HUB, dated Feb 2020, the Client's brief and design discussions with the project team.
+The existing building is to be retained and extended with the removal of the existing set-back single storey at 6th floor level, and reconstruction of a new single storey at 6th floor in lightweight construction which encompasses a footprint more than twice the size of the existing 6th floor, providing new apartments.

-THE SITE 2.0
+2.0 THE SITE

-LOCATION 2.1
+2.1 LOCATION